Swizec/intro-to-react-workshop/src/pages/1-lay-of-the-land.md

 3. A styling approach
 4. Some way to talk to APIs (often GraphQL or fetch calls)

 Those 4 choices in some ways dictate the rest of the libraries you're going to use.
-Redux likes one way of handling forms, MobX another, for example.
+Redux likes one way of handling forms, MobX another.
 The styling library you choose, defines which helper libraries you can use, different data layers have different tooling etc.

-We'll talk more about styling when we build our first component, routing when we build our first app, and state management next week.
+We'll talk more about styling when we build our first component,  routing and state management come tomorrow.
+We're going to use `fetch()` calls to talk to APIs.

 ## Debugging/Testing